 Sometimes, things change after you identify and allocate available resources.
 You might be waiting on a team member to finish a project before getting started on your initiative—but what happens if that project gets extended?

-Even the most careful resource allocation can’t predict every business contingency.
-To avoid unpleasant surprises, use a tool to track resourcing information in real time.
-That way, you can immediately see if a project is delayed and pivot your own work accordingly.Wypróbuj zarządzanie obciążeniem w Asanie za darmo
+Even the most effective resource allocation can’t predict every business contingency.
+To avoid unpleasant surprises, use resource management tools, such as project management software, to automate resource tracking in real-time.
+That way, you can immediately see resource shortages and project delays and pivot your own work accordingly.Zarządzaj obciążeniem zespołu z Asaną

 High resource utilization isn’t about squeezing out the maximum amount of productivity from any given team member.
 Rather, the key to maximizing utilization is impact.
 When team members understand the relatively priority between different work, they can spend their time where it’s most effective—and have the highest impact as a result.Read: Why social loafing is more about clarity than productivity